Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 ## Improvements

 **I1.
-One settings validator.** There are three independent parsers: `UIServer:_writeSettings`, `SettingsManager:UpdateSetting`, and `Console` via `UpdateSetting`.
+One settings validator.** ✅ Done: `SettingsManager:Apply(values, persist)` with `ParseValue()`. `UpdateSetting()` (RCON, console) and the WebUI both call it. `RestoreDefault()` now persists the defaults and runs the update flags.
+Invalid values are kept at their current value and reported in chat.
+There are three independent parsers: `UIServer:_writeSettings`, `SettingsManager:UpdateSetting`, and `Console` via `UpdateSetting`.
 They disagree, and that is the root cause of B7, B8, B9 and B19.
 Move to a single `SettingsManager:Apply(name, rawValue, {persist=bool})` that validates, converts, persists, runs the `UpdateFlag` side effects and broadcasts.
 All three entry points should call it.

 **I2.
-A guarded NetEvent helper.** For example, `SecureNetEvent(name, permission, handler)`, which checks `HasPermission` (and optionally that `player.soldier` exists) before dispatching.
+A guarded NetEvent helper.** ✅ Done: `PermissionManager:SubscribeNetEvent(name, permission, context, handler)`. `UIServer:_onBotEditorEvent` checks one action→permission table up front instead of repeating the check in each branch.
+For example, `SecureNetEvent(name, permission, handler)`, which checks `HasPermission` (and optionally that `player.soldier` exists) before dispatching.
 Register every mutating server NetEvent through it.
 This fixes B5 structurally and removes about 60 copies of the identical permission check in [UIServer.lua](../ext/Server/UIServer.lua).

 **I3.
 Table-driven command dispatch.** `Chat.lua` and `UIServer:_onBotEditorEvent` are long `if/elseif` chains that repeat the permission boilerplate.
 A table of `{permission, handler}` per command is shorter and makes a missing check (B13) obvious.
 Move debug-only commands (`!car`, `!caryaw`, `!cardiff`, `!weap`, `!dbg`, `!perks`, `!objectives`) behind `Registry.DEBUG`.

 **I4.
 Safer persistence.**
-- Use transactions for trace saves (B4) and settings batches.
+- Use transactions for trace saves (B4) and settings batches. *(Trace saves done with B4.)*
-- Add a small `Database:Escape()` helper (VU provides `SQL:Escape`) and use it everywhere values are concatenated (B22).
+- ✅ Add a small `Database:Escape()` helper (VU provides `SQL:Escape`) and use it everywhere values are concatenated (B22). *(Done as `Database:Quote()`.)*
 - Key permissions by account GUID rather than name.
 The GUID is already stored but not used for lookups.

 **I5.
-Static checks in CI.** The code already carries EmmyLua annotations.
+Static checks in CI.** ✅ Done: `.luacheckrc` and `.github/workflows/lua-checks.yml` run luacheck on every push and PR (globals, std-library fields, unreachable code; unused/shadowing/style warnings are not enforced yet). `tools/check-lua.sh` also runs `lua-language-server --check` when the VU stubs from the VS Code extension exist in `.vua_data/`; CI can't generate those stubs, so the type check is local only.
+It currently reports 19 warnings on the server side, all annotation nits.
+The code already carries EmmyLua annotations.
 Running `lua-language-server --check` with the VU stubs, plus `luacheck`, in a GitHub workflow would have flagged B6 (string vs enum), B11 (argument mismatch), B12 and B14.
 The CodeQL workflow is currently in `disabled-workflows/`.

 **I6.
 Escape data passed into `WebUI:ExecuteJS`.** [UIClient.lua:78/84/231](../ext/Client/UIClient.lua#L78) wrap JSON in `'…'`.
 A `'` in any translated label or setting string breaks the UI.
 The French file already drops apostrophes (`"Objectif d attaque"`) to work around this.
 Escaping `'` and `\` in the Lua helper removes the constraint.